 Within the RF-unit the receiver, transmitter and the front-end unit are comprised.

-RFU may perform the frequency down-/up-conversion etc., for the frequency range needed to support the future development of IMT-2000 and systems beyond IMT-200.
+RFU may perform the frequency down-/up-conversion etc., for the frequency range needed to support the future development of IMT systems.
 BBU performs several functions such as high-speed signal processing (sampling rate conversion, filtering, etc.), modulation/demodulation for each system, transmission control, and modem control (reconfiguration function).

 These hardware elements are standard independent, i.e. almost any air interface standard can be processed after the download of the respective software.
 The responsible entity for the proper and faultless implementation of a standard is the SDR management system.
 It is the central software component for SDR devices and has terminal-wide control of the SDR procedures, reconfigurations and transactions.
 This includes the device reconfiguration as well as management of the terminal resources.
 It also provides a high-level control interface for mode switching.
 The SDR management system has an interface to the BB unit.